Anaesthetist

 You'll need to have:

-- the ability to organise and prioritise your workload
+- the ability to organise, prioritise and manage a clinical workload

-- steady hand-eye coordination
+- manual dexterity and steady hand-eye coordination

 You'll also need to be professional, flexible and work ethically to a code of conduct.